cgyeager/template/essays/coding_conventions.md

+---
+layout: essay
+type: essay
+title: Musings on spaces and braces
+date: 2016-02-09
+labels:
+  - Coding Conventions
+---
   I believe coding standards are an important concept for writing code.
 I think for the most part it improves readablity and therefore it is then easier to think about and maintain the code.
 One particular way I like to structure my code is to have code that is directly related to each other be clumped together with white space seperating it from other code.
 Another